 - i.
-Is the presumption of innocence clearly guaranteed by law? - ii.
+Is the presumption of innocence guaranteed by law? - ii.
 Are there clear and fair rules on the burden of proof? - iii.
-Are there legal safeguards which aim at preventing other branches of government from making statements on the guilt of the accused?118 - iv.
-Is the right to remain silent and not to incriminate oneself nor members of one's family ensured by law and in practice?119 - v.
-Are there guarantees against excessive pre-trial detention?120
+Are there legal safeguards which aim at preventing other branches of government from making statements on the guilt of the accused?115 - iv.
+Is the right to remain silent and not to incriminate oneself nor members of one's family ensured by law and in practice?116 - v.
+Are there guarantees against excessive pre-trial detention?117

-The presumption of innocence is essential in ensuring the right to a fair trial.
-In order for the presumption of innocence to be guaranteed, the burden of proof must be on the prosecution.121 Rules and practice concerning the required proof have to be clear and fair.
+104. The presumption of innocence is essential in ensuring the right to a fair trial.
+In order for the presumption of innocence to be guaranteed, the burden of proof must be on the prosecution.
+Rules and practice concerning the required proof have to be clear and fair.
 The unintentional or purposeful exercise of influence by other branches of government on the competent judicial authority by prejudging the assessment of the facts must be avoided.
 The same holds good for certain private sources of opinion like the media.
-Excessive pre-trial detention may be considered as prejudging the accused's guilt.122 c.
-Other aspects of the right to a fair trial
+Excessive pre-trial detention may be considered as prejudging the accused's guilt.
+119